mark-h-meng/mark-h-meng.github.io/content/about.md

 #### Perspective students

-I am open to supervise thesis project for bachelor and master students within TUM.
+I am open to supervise thesis project for bachelor and master students within TUM (available for Winter semester 2025 and onwards).
 The project topics includes but not limited to:

-* Security of Large Language Models
+* Security of Large Language Models and their applications
 * Privacy Preservation & Compliance of Large Language Models
-* Security & Privacy Assessment of Mobile Apps
+* Security & Privacy Assessment of Mobile Apps & Systems
 * Understanding Deployment Tools for LLMs in Real-World Applications

 Interested applicant can directly write to [application(at)seai.cit.tum.de](mailto:application@seai.cit.tum.de).
 Instructions and more details about the thesis opportunities within the chair of SE & AI can be found [here](https://www.cs.cit.tum.de/en/seai/open-theses/).